-For High Intensity Interval Training, a combination of simple and complex carbs 30 mins – 1 hour before the workout is recommended.
+For High-Intensity Interval Training, a combination of simple and complex carbs 30 mins – 1 hour before the workout is recommended.
 For HIIT workouts, post-workout nutrition is even more important.
 Particularly during an intense HIIT training sessions, you’ll need to replenish those glycogen stores sooner than later.
 A meal with protein and complex carbs 30 minutes after the workout is a great choice.
-I’m not starving right after a workout so I need to wait about 45 minutes afterwards to eat.
+I’m not starving right after a workout so I need to wait about 45 minutes afterward to eat.

 Pre-Race Nutrition + What to Eat on Race Day

 Proper day nutrition is crucial to a successful race, but what you ingest the night prior to a race can be often overlooked.
 Many runners have heard of the term Carb Loading, but it’s important to not overdo it the night before your race.
 Mel suggests, “Carb load a day or two before race day and just incorporate more carbohydrates at breakfast and lunch.
 Don’t overeat the night before or you may have a very unpleasant outcome during the race”.
 April agrees, “No need to go super crazy cramming in carbs.
 Just make carbs more of your daily intake (ie. 60% – 80%).”